 Left to right: Tendai Biti, Morgan Tsvangirai, Joice Mujuru, Robert Mugabe

 Last week, the Zimbabwean government announced that after paying public workers’ salaries, its bank balance is sitting at a pitiful $217.
 TWO HUNDRED AND SEVENTEEN DOLLARS.
-At the time of writing, that exchanges to about £138.
-I once found £200 on the floor of Manor House tube station.
-If I'd known that made me richer than a country, I wouldn't have been so bummed out about having to spend it all on tax debts.
+I once found $200 on the floor of a gas station.
+If I'd known that made me richer than a country, I wouldn't have been so bummed about having to spend it all on tax debts.

 Here’s a little list of all the crazy wastage and embezzlement that’s catapulted Mugabe’s darling nation into the realm of how-the-fuck-did-this-even-happen.

 A few years ago, diamonds were discovered in the Marange area of Zimbabwe.
 Obviously, a big possession-war broke out, and there were scandals and slaves and tortures and murders, but what’s in the past has passed.
 The important thing is that last year Zim’s diamond trade topped $680 million.
 This was despite trade sanctions that were imposed on Zimbabwe by just about every country in the world.